epieczko/gradle-vgfr-plugin/README.md

 ## Plugins

 ### General
-The plugin code is based on git and the semantic version scheme.
+The plugin code is based on git-flow and the semantic version scheme.

 Though this should be sufficient, you are able to extend the functionality by implementing services or using various extension points.